Part of the Bargain

 Atopia saw Tabitha smile and point toward her while the watcher shook his head.
 He turned toward Atopia and gave a small wave, mouthing the words “My apologies.”

 “SOLD!
-Lot ten to His Grace, bidder thirty-one, for two hundred thousand credits, Imperial!” shouted the auctioneer, who bowed politely.
+Lot ten to His Lordship, bidder thirty-one, for two hundred thousand credits, Imperial!” shouted the auctioneer, who bowed politely.
 Harper nodded in return as the people around him applauded.

 The watcher beat a hasty retreat as Atopia’s comlink warbled.
 She touched the earpiece and immediately heard Tabitha’s voice.
 “The name he gave me was James Harrison,” she said.
 “I’ll head back to the ship and link in to the starport’s library computer system.
 If anything turns up, I’ll be in touch.”